Prosecution of Syrian civil war criminals: Perpetrators

-Syrian Legal framework
+Syrian legal framework

 Four of the international instruments ratified by Syria and which apply to events in the civil war are particularly relevant: the International Covenant on Civil and Political Rights (ICCPR); the International Covenant on Economic, Social and Cultural Rights; the Convention on the Rights of the Child; and the UN Convention Against Torture.
 Syria is not a party to the International Convention for the Protection of All Persons from Enforced Disappearance, although it is bound by the provisions of the ICCPR that also prohibit enforced disappearances.

-International (International law) - National courts (Universal jurisdiction)?
+International and National courts (International and Universal jurisdiction)

 All governments manage their territories with national laws.
-Prosecution for war crimes under the national laws of a given country [Germany, Netherlands ...] would typically depend on either the accused, the victim's residence or the occurrence of the event being in that country.
+Prosecution for war crimes under the national laws of a given country would typically depend on either the accused, the victim's residence or the occurrence of the event being in that country.
 Universal jurisdiction bypasses this constraint.
-In this mechanism, the "cases" that have no connection to the territory [e.g. crimes in high seas] have been used by prosecutors and have been criticized by human rights organisations as leading to a de facto presence requirement [e.g. existence of a crime can not be solved through collecting unbiased evidence from the crime scene, as the court don't have untethered access].
+In this mechanism, the "cases" that have no connection to the territory (e.g. crimes in high seas) have been used by prosecutors and have been criticized by human rights organisations as leading to a de facto presence requirement (e.g. existence of a crime can not be solved through collecting unbiased evidence from the crime scene, as the court don't have untethered access).

-There are many perpetrators residing in Syria [the occurrence, the accused (is a Syrian national), the victim (is a Syrian national)].
+Many perpatators currently reside in Syria.
 International crimes are typically state crimes.
-If [since] a state is connected to a crime (directly or indirectly), most of the powerful perpetrators (state officials) reside in Syria.
-In such situations, the International Court of Justice is the judicial organ to settle international legal disputes submitted by states (UN) against other states.
+If, a state is connected to a crime (directly or indirectly), most of the powerful perpetrators (e.g. state officials) reside in Syria.
+In such situations, the International Court of Justice is the judicial organ to settle international legal disputes submitted by states against other states.